Back

 English - Mr Dack

 At Oldfield Park Junior School we believe that a quality English Curriculum should develop children’s love of reading, writing and discussion.
 One of our priorities is helping children read and develop their all-important comprehension skills.
 We recognise the importance of nurturing a culture where children take pride in their writing, can write clearly and accurately and adapt their language and style for a range of contexts.
-We want to inspire children to be confident in the art of speaking and listening and be able to communicate in order to futher their learning.
+We want to inspire children to be confident in the art of speaking and listening and be able to communicate in order to further their learning.

 We believe that children need to develop a secure knowledge-base in English, which follows a clear pathway of progression as they advance through the Curriculum.
 We believe that a secure basis in English skills is crucial to a high quality education and will give our children the tools they need to participate fully as a member of society.